-- Invoked by Regis Philben's famous "Is that your final answer?" on Who Wants to Be a Millionaire?, although he was required to ask the question if the contestant did not specify that it was.
-This ensured that the contestant would accept the result of The Reveal and not claim that (s)he wasn't really ready.
+- Invoked by Regis Philbin's famous "Is that your final answer?" on Who Wants to Be a Millionaire?, although he was required to ask the question if the contestant did not specify that it was.
+This ensured that the contestant would accept the result of The Reveal and not claim that they weren't ready.

 - Classic Traveller supplement The Traveller Adventure.
 If the PCs decide to get rid of the anolas, the game master is advised to ask them if they really want to do that.
 This represents the slight but growing hold the anolas have on the PCs' minds.